50 caliber Bullet holes are visible

 One F4U is MIA, three F6Fs are lost including F6F 25839, two pilots rescued

-Japanese Records indicate 5 Zero were lost by the 204th Kōkūtai,
+Japanese records indicate five Zero from the 204 Kōkūtai,

-Japanese claimed 4 fighters shot down, and 2 damaged, which was exagerated.
+Japanese claimed 4 fighters shot down, and 2 damaged, which was exaggerated.

 Boyingtons's Claims & Kills

 The night before, he had a troubled sleep fearing failure because of insufficient